 SPAN 334 Romanticism in Spain: Prose and Poetry

 A study of poetry and prose of the Spanish romanticists.
 In the Post-Romantic period special attention is given to Bécquer and the aesthetics of the new poetry.
+Prerequisite: Intermediate-level proficiency

 SPAN 335 Modern Spanish American Drama